Digital Policy Hub

 Christelle Tessono

 Christelle Tessono is a technology policy researcher currently pursuing her graduate studies at the University of Toronto’s Faculty of Information.
 She recently completed a two-year research fellowship as an inaugural Emerging Scholar at Princeton University’s Center for Information Technology Policy.
 She is interested in tackling the relationship between racial inequality and digital technology from a policy lens.
-As a Digital Policy Hub graduate fellow, she will build on projects she has worked on related to political advertising on social media platforms, gig work, facial recognition technology, data governance and AI regulation.
+As a Digital Policy Hub master's fellow, she built on projects she has worked on related to political advertising on social media platforms, gig work, facial recognition technology, data governance and AI regulation.

 • Ryan Westman - Bio